 Is It More Expensive to Use a Third Party Payment Processor?

 If you are processing with a third-party payment processor, however, you do not have this security.
 Transactions can be held any time the processor feels that the payments might be fraudulent.
 This makes it impossible for you accurately depict your cash flow and for many SMBs this is a deal-breaker.

 If you’re running an SMB, you need a reliable way to process payments.
 Third-party payment processors can make your first foray into accepting credit cards a simple process with minimal hassle.
-Whether you’re seeking out your first merchant processor or finally understand how to make a more informed decision, you’re on your way to reduced card processing fees and all-around better payment experience.
+If you’re seeking out your first merchant processor or finally understand how to make a more informed decision, you’re on your way to reduced card processing fees and an all-around better payment experience.